Nvidia vows to invest in Britain as part of Arm deal

-LONDON (Reuters) - The head of Nvidia Corp NVDA.O vowed to step up investment in Britain and increase jobs there as part of its $40 billion purchase of chip designer Arm, following complaints from an Arm co-founder that the deal would destroy the company.
+LONDON (Reuters) - The head of Nvidia Corp vowed to invest in Britain with more jobs and R&D as part of its $40 billion purchase of chip designer Arm that has sparked concerns about Arm’s independence and future in the country.

-Nvidia, the biggest U.S. chip company by market capitalisation, has agreed to buy Arm from Japan's SoftBank 9984.T.
+Nvidia, the biggest U.S. chip company by market capitalisation, has agreed to buy Arm from Japan’s SoftBank, prompting the office of British Prime Minister Boris Johnson to say it would scrutinise the deal and act if necessary.

-The most important technology company in Britain, Arm’s energy-efficient designs dominate the smartphone sector, with its licensees including Apple shipping 180 billion chips to date.
+Arm is the most important technology company in Britain, and one of a handful of European tech groups that operate on a global scale.
+Its energy-efficient designs dominate the smartphone sector, with its licensees including Apple shipping 180 billion chips to date.

-SoftBank, which only bought Arm in 2016, had previously agreed to strict rules to buy Arm, such as retaining its headquarters in Cambridge, England, and increasing jobs - a commitment that Nvidia CEO Jensen Huang reiterated on Monday.
+It was sold in 2016 to Japan’s SoftBank after the conglomerate pledged to retain Arm’s headquarters in Cambridge, England, and increase jobs - a commitment that Nvidia CEO Jensen Huang reiterated on Monday.

 “We want to grow Arm and make it become even greater,” Huang told analysts on a call, adding Arm would hire more engineers, spend more on research, and run a new artificial intelligence research centre in Cambridge.